joelouthan/theologic.us/content/posts/updates.md

 What it does mean that the recordings are not the main focus of Theologicus.
 This site, my blog, my recordings' main focus is to know the word of God.
 Ergo, honestly, nothing more than a really big bag of study notes.

-## From Podcasts to Commentary Set
+## 20220508S From Podcasts to Commentary Set

-**Sunday, May 8, 2022** - So here's the real deal: the Internet at my rural home in Kentucky is a struggle bus.
+So here's the real deal: the Internet at my rural home in Kentucky is a struggle bus.
 By God's good grace, it is good enough for my wife and I to get work done during the day and we can stream a movie at night.
 But live streaming and/or uploading videos is a real chore.

 So I had to step back and look at the bigger picture: what do I really want to do.
 What I figured out is that the podcast/videos/"radio" episodes is really just an extension and the effect of the writing.